-Here are some tips to fix bad iOS 11 battery life drain percentage issues on your compatible iPhone, iPad or iPod touch device.
+Here are some tips to fix bad iOS 11 battery life issues and percentage drain problem on your compatible iPhone, iPad or iPod touch device.

 iOS 11 is supposedly the biggest update to iOS that Apple has attempted.
 We can’t exactly argue with that as it is fairly extensive, but with great change comes great potential for problems.
 Has iOS 11 been giving you any trouble?
 Any immediately noticeable drain on your battery that you’ve decided you just can’t live with?
 Take a look at these handy tips on how to improve the battery experience on an iOS 11 device.